Configuring MySQL and MariaDB

 character_set_server = utf8mb4

-Set Persian collation and character set in the current mysql session ( after restarting the service will be set the default values from the my.ini ):
+Set Persian collation and character set in the current MySQL session (after restarting the service, the default values from my.ini will be used):

 SET collation_server = 'utf8mb4_persian_ci';